Last updated on October 4th, 2023 at 06:50 pm

-Finally, we have Apollon, the new god of the sun, and Artemis the Goddess of the moon.
-Their mother was Leto, one of the thousands of Dia’s mistresses, the daughter of Titans Koios and Phoebe.
+Completing this divine lineage, Apollon, the radiant God of the sun, and Artemis, the silvery Goddess of the moon, hailed from Leto.
+She was another of Dias’ myriad mistresses, the daughter of Titans Koios and Phoebe.

-Apollon was also the god of medicine and the arts and Artemis the Goddess of hunting
+Apollon also assumed dominion over medicine and the arts, while Artemis stood as the Goddess of hunting.

 Planets named after Gods of the Greek mythology